bmds-researchsoftware/db-deidentify/README.md

 There are no prerequisites other than Ruby and the bundler gem.
 * Clone the repo to your machine
 * Run `bundle install`
-* Create a project directory for the targeted database, such as `./projects/my_project/`.
+* Create a project directory for the target database, such as `./projects/my_project/`.
 In that directory, create a file called `db_conf.yml`.
 Everything in `./projects/` is ignored by Git.
 <pre>